-CALL Scotland provides a Pupil Assessment and Support service for individual children and young people in Scotland with additional support needs who require assistive technology and/or augmentative communication, by referral through local education authority channels (e.g. Head Teacher, Deputy Head Teacher, Educational Psychologist).
+CALL Scotland provides a Pupil Assessment and Support service for individual children and young people in Scotland with additional support needs who require assistive technology and/or augmentative communication.

-CALL's assessment approach is not a diagnostic process, identifying 'within-child' deficits; CALL assessments involve the 'team around the child', and aim to suggest solutions and to highlight the role of the school and others, such as therapists and families, in supporting effective implementation of such solutions.
-CALL assessments usually take the following form:
+CALL assessment and support is a process, not a one-off event.
+It involves the 'team around the child' and aims to suggest tools and strategies and to highlight the role of the school staff and others, such as therapists and families, in supporting effective implementation.